nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a guest : `delete_guest`

-Deletes a guest from your existing guest list.
+This command will help you delete a guest from your existing guest list, identified by the `INDEX` number used in the displayed guest list.

 **Format:** `delete_guest INDEX`